-One lucky winner could be hours away from taking home one of the largest jackpots in Mega Millions or Powerball history.
+One lucky winner could take home one of the largest jackpots in Mega Millions history.

 - The lottery jackpots for Mega Millions and Powerball are at nearly $1B combined.